 The best hikes in Dublin is probably the last blog post I thought would ever feature here!
 Whilst you all know I love to travel and explore, I am fairly unfit so I don’t go out of my way to overexert myself.
 Climbing Vesuvius in Italy was probably the closest i’ve gotten to a proper hike before, and then this year the Diamond Hill in Connemara over the Summer.
 But alas, lockdown has not only allowed me to explore my beautiful home country but with further restrictions limiting me within my county, I’ve now also discovered some fab walks and the best hikes in Dublin.

 I’m lucky that Dublin isn’t just a bustling city but also has the escape of the beautiful Dublin Mountains to explore with its stunning views which span across Wicklow too.
 They’re technically hills though rather than mountains so don’t worry there are no strenuous climbs, your general walking gear will do!
-We did invest in waterproof boots and jackets for the winter months because there’s nothing worse than wet runners.
+We did invest in waterproof boots and jackets for the winter months because there’s nothing worse than wet runners and feet.

 Cruagh Forest to Tibradden Mountain